inspire-eu-validation/download-service/A.08.IR222.TGR8.linktoOpenSearchDescription.md

 **Purpose**:

 The Download Service feed must provide a [link to an OpenSearch Description document](#opensearchlink), that provides the operations metadata for the Download Service.
-The value of the 'rel' attribute of this link element must be 'search', the '̳hreflang' attribute must use the appropriate language code and the 'type' attribute must be 'application/opensearchdescription+xml'.
+The value of the 'rel' attribute of this link element must be 'search', the [hreflang attribute](#hreflang) must use the appropriate language code and the 'type' attribute must be 'application/opensearchdescription+xml'.

  **Test method**